danielk333/SORTS/README.rst

    sudo apt install python3.7-tk

-and force matplotlib to use that backend by creating a matplotlibrc file ( https://matplotlib.org/tutorials/introductory/customizing.html ) and adding `backend : TkAgg` to it.
+and force matplotlib to use that backend by creating a matplotlibrc file ( https://matplotlib.org/tutorials/introductory/customizing.html ) and adding "backend : TkAgg" to it.

 Install MPI